Introduction

 - Projects that mirror the tasks they would encounter in their desired positions

-Moreover, numerous graduates express concerns about their readiness for the job market, with only 34% feeling equipped with essential skills.
+Moreover, numerous graduates express concerns about their readiness for the , with only 34% feeling equipped with essential skills.
 This competency gap highlights the importance of aligning educational experiences with industry needs.
 Furthermore, job seekers should prioritize both their job search and personal well-being for long-term success.
 By strategically gaining relevant experience and utilizing Techneeds’ resources, candidates can significantly bolster their chances of securing employment, as they may face being rejected after final round interviews in competitive fields.

 Inadequate Skill Set for the Role